@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 The Minister of Education lamented that trips across several schools in the country revealed that Ghanaian school children were not assertive.

-He sorts to blame the curriculum for this predicament, but that is just an aspect of the problem.
+He seeks to blame the curriculum for this predicament, but that is just an aspect of the problem.
 You can have the most robust education curriculum and not produce assertive and critical-thinking students if the conditions under which the curriculum is instilled are not enabling.

 In most of our public schools, from the basic to the highest level, the food is not nutritious, the classrooms are dilapidated, and the washrooms are disgusting.
 We usually run concentration camps in the name of boarding schools in this country.
 This won’t make people assertive.